nobloat/os/README.md

 - Learn operating system development
 - Avoid C and evaluate how good [Zig](https://ziglang.org/) is suited for this task
 - Favor simplicity over performance
+- Run on x86_64 and aarch64
+- Avoid legacy, assume we are in year 2020

 ## Long term goals